 The 7X also has offered new hands-free LED flashlight feature with adjustable red or white light to help multi-sport athletes see, and be seen, during night conditions.

 “Garmin says it’s activated via a double-tap and works for both left-handed and right-handed users.
 It has an optional strobe mode, where the flashlight matches a runner’s cadence, too,” reports The Verge.

-Epix doesn’t have the new LED flashlight or support solar charging, and can last up to 16 days on a single charge, and six days with always-on display enabled.
+Epix doesn’t have the new LED flashlight or support solar charging, and it can last up to 16 days on a single charge and six days with an always-on display enabled.